One City's Experience - The City of Denver

-We gathered the mauling incidents that played a role in the enactment of the Denver pit bull ban.
-Due to the closeness of the City of Aurora, which passed a Fighting Breed ban in 2005, we've included Aurora incidents as well.
+We gathered the vicious maulings and fatalities that played a role in the enactment of the Denver pit bull ban.
+Due to the closeness of the City of Aurora, which passed a Fighting Breed ban in 2005, we included attacks from Aurora as well.
 Though distinctly two separate cities, their histories regarding the pit bull problem overlap.
-Combined, the Denver-Aurora Metropolitan Statistical Area has an estimated population of 2.3 million, both of which cities prohibit new pit bulls.
+Combined, the Denver-Aurora Metropolitan Statistical Area has an estimated population of 2.3 million, both of which cities prohibit new pit bull terriers.

 - (1986) Fernando Salazar | On October 26, 1986, 3-year old Fernando Salazar of Denver wandered into a neighbor's yard and was killed by a pit bull chained to the neighbor's carport.
 At the time of the attack, Gil Troncasa, the dog's owner, was watching football on T.V.
 His wife ultimately discovered the deadly incident.